 - Crisp/sweet packets

-- Rigid plastics e.g. toys, furniture, ‘Tupperware’
+- Rigid plastics, eg, toys, furniture,

 - Plastic straws

-What happens to my recycling?
+What happens to recycling

 Once your recycling has been collected it is sent to different parts of the UK and either sold,

 View the recycling destinations document to find out where your recycling ends up and what happens next.